 I am a visual artist who explores interdisciplinary genres in my art practice, such as painting, mixed media, photography, and sculptural installations.

-The world of art with its myriad expressions fascinated me from my elementary education days through to today.
+The world of art, with its myriad expressions, fascinated me from a very young age to today.
 Over these years, I also received some accolades for my works, including my first group show in 2005 in Bangalore, India, where I had the privilege of showing my paintings along with some highly respected Indian artists.
-Subsequently, I have been showing my works in Singapore and the United States - New York City, L.A., Houston.

-Born in New Delhi, India, my early career spanned work with leading Indian and multi-national corporations across different cities in India and in Singapore.
-In 2009, I decided to make a career change moving beyond my 18 years in the corporate world, to pursue my inherent passion for art, full time.
+Born in New Delhi, India, my early career spanned work with leading Indian and multi-national corporations across different cities in India and Singapore.
+In 2009, I decided to make a career change moving beyond my 18 years in the corporate world to pursue my inherent passion for art full time.

-In the following years, I went on to immerse myself in my art deeply, returning to school to study fine arts.
-In 2014, I graduated with a BA (Honors) in Fine Arts awarded by Goldsmiths, University of London, UK in partnership with The LASALLE College of the Arts, Singapore.
+In the following years, I immersed myself in my art deeply, returning to school to study fine arts.
+In 2014, I graduated with a BA (Honors) in Fine Arts awarded by Goldsmiths, University of London, UK, in partnership with The LASALLE College of the Arts, Singapore.
 Subsequently, I also spent time in The Art Students League of New York, NYC, under the mentorship of a master instructor and accomplished artist -Bruce Dorfman, as part of my continuing education in Arts.
 I received a prestigious Grant and scholarship for my work during this period.

 In 2015, my husband and I moved to New York City to pursue our careers.
 I live and work in NYC.